greenelab/annorxiver_manuscript/content/reviewers_response.md

 > I'm also curious how often these two classifiers agree--are the top matching papers typically found in the top matching journals?
 In cases where the two classifiers tend to disagree, are there any common characteristics of the preprints the application is trying to classify?

-**We evaluated our classifier agreement by calculating the overlap coefficient between our journal centroid classifier and our paper-paper classifier.
+**We evaluated our classifier agreement by calculating the overlap coefficient, which is designed to measure the overlap between two sets.
-This coefficient measures the overlap between two sets, which is recommendations in this context.
-We randomly sampled 1700 known preprint-published pairs from our golden set.
+We randomly sampled 1700 out of 20232 known preprint-published pairs from our test dataset.
 We generated ten recommendations from our centroid classifier and ten unique journal recommendations from our paper-paper model for every sampled pair.
-Our average overlap across all pairs was 0.21.
+This model achieved an average overlap coefficient of 0.21.
 Along with this calculation, we generated two random baselines for both our models.
 Our first baseline was designed for our journal centroid model.
 We subsetted our preprint-published pairs to contain a distinct listing of each unique journal, then randomly sampled ten journals without replacement for each preprint-published pair.
 We compared this random listing against our original journal centroid recommendation list and achieved an average score of 0.0184.
 Our other baseline was designed for our paper-paper classifier.
-We randomly sampled without filtering ten unique journals for each preprint-published pair and compared this sampling to the original paper-paper recommendation list.
+We randomly sampled without filtering ten unique journals for each preprint-published pair and compared this sample to the original paper-paper recommendation list.
-This approach achieved an average overlap coefficient of 0.009.
+This baseline resulted in an average overlap coefficient of 0.009.
 Overall, our approach has better recommendation agreement compared to our randomly sampled baseline.**

 > Minor Comments (by section):